aalias01/uw-commute-planner/README.md

 # UW Commute Planner

-A real-time commute planner for one specific question: when should I leave Odegaard right now to catch the best connection home?
+A real-time commute planner for one specific question: when should I leave — and from where — to catch the best connection home?

 **Live demo:** [uw-commute-planner.vercel.app](https://uw-commute-planner.vercel.app)